canstralian/ForkDATThang/README.md

 By upgrading to our Premium plan, you will gain access to these advanced features and enjoy a more comprehensive and powerful system management experience.

-## Pricing
+## Upgrade to Premium

 Unlock additional features and upgrade to the premium version!

-For more information on premium features and pricing, please contact @email_id
+For more information on premium features and pricing, please contact `business@redalliance.com`

 ## Support

-For any questions or support regarding this RAT, please contact @email_id
+For any questions or support regarding this RAT, please contact `faq@redalliance.com`

 ## Contributing